featured image

 • Unrealistic or unattainable targets can demotivate employees and create a negative perception of KPIs.

-• Tracking an excessive number of KPIs can lead to information overload and dilute focus.
+• Tracking excessive KPIs can lead to information overload and dilute focus.

 • Failing to review and adapt KPIs can result in outdated metrics that do not reflect the current needs of the business.